First World War Centenary: A Time Line

 The newspaper articles are presented here for their eye-catching headlines and effectiveness in conveying the gist of a story.
 The same, and even more so, can be said for the photographs, in addition to sating the curio value of looking at how people filled the streets of Adelaide and regional towns a century ago.
 The cost of this style of presentation is that the smaller text of the articles (or annotation to a photograph) is not always readable.
 If you would like to read the fine print of an article simply adjust the zoom settings on the ‘view’ panel if reading on-line; for those reading the paper version, a magnifying glass may well be needed.

 This paper does not purport to present a detailed history of the causes behind the outbreak of War nor is it a study of the course of the War and its effects both on the men and women at the frontlines or those men, women and children who remained in Australia.
 It is important to remember, too, that the conscious use of South Australian sources from the 1914-19 period presents events from the perspective of these sources.
-For example, German bullishness is the sole cause of the final lunge into war and it is the ‘Hun’ who uniquely debases culture and debauches civilised mores.
-Conversely, it is the British Empire and its Allies who are put-upon victims seeking justice, fair redress and, at all times, fight with honour and decency.
+For example, German bullishness as the sole cause of the final lunge into war and it is the ‘Hun’ who uniquely debases culture and debauches civilised mores.
+Conversely, the British Empire and its Allies presented as put-upon victims seeking justice, fair redress and, at all times, fight with honour and decency.

 1 See, for example, Sean McMeekin July 1914, New York: Basic Books, 2013 pp 390 – 403.

-To provide the reader with some historical context to the photographs and excerpts of text carried below, a brief summary of each year’s key events is presented via the following links:
+To provide the reader with some historical context to the photographs and excerpts of text that appear in the booklet, a brief summary of each year’s key events is presented via the links below.
+These in turn, are linked to a gallery of scanned articles relevant to each year: